pytask-dev/pytask/docs/source/tutorials/how_to_set_up_a_project.rst

 The configuration resides in either a ``pytask.ini``, ``tox.ini``, or ``setup.cfg`` file.
 The file is placed in the root folder of the project and contains a ``[pytask]`` section which can be left empty.
+Here, we set ``paths`` such that it points to the project.

 .. code-block:: ini

     # Content of pytask.ini, tox.ini or setup.cfg.

     [pytask]

-The file in combination with the section will signal the root of the project to pytask.
+    paths = ./src/my_project

+The file in combination with an empty section will signal the root of the project to pytask.
 This has two benefits.

 1. pytask needs to save some data across executions.
 It will store this information in a ``.pytask.sqlite3`` database in the root folder.